 Here is a table illustrating all of the little Ninja Turtle party ideas.
 We had a pizza party (of course!) with “Ooze punch” to drink.
 The punch consisted of Green Strawberry Kiwi Juice and Ginger ale.
 And to make it really special, I blasted the Teenage Mutant Ninja Turtles Theme Song

 I made these accordion fold rosettes featuring Donatello, Leonardo, Raphael, and Michelangelo.
 I highly recommend buying the accordion fold hanging Tissue Paper Pinwheel Fans and gluing the images of any party theme in the middle.
 So easy!
 Unfortunately, the craft store didn’t have green.
 I will admit, it was more work than I envisioned.
 But if you get stuck like me with an idea in your head that you must have:

 I bought 6 pieces of large poster board and trimmed six inches off the long side.
 Then I cut each piece in half long ways so that each half should measure 28in x 8in.
-I then folded each piece with my folding board and bone folder at 1 inch intervals.
+I then folded each piece with my folding board and bone folder at 1-inch intervals.
 It took three of these pieces to form a completed circle.
-I glued the three pieces together in a line and put the rest together similar to this video from Tim Holtz (your piece should look like the piece at the 4:00 mark).
+I glued the three pieces together in a line and then glued them down on a circle backing.
 Just imagine on a larger scale and with a LOT of hot glue.
 I used leftover foam core board cutouts from the Ninja Knock Out game below as the backing.